Close Search

 Idaho Pronghorn Antelope Idaho Wolf Idaho Bear | Idaho Mt Lion

-Idaho’s 2025 regulations for moose, bighorn sheep, and mountain goat are available.
-View a pdf copy of the regulations at idfg.idaho.gov/rules/moose-sheep-goat.
-Idaho publishes two-year regulations for moose, bighorn sheep, and mountain goat with season dates and permit numbers being identical for two years.
-This is the first year of the two-year cycle.
-Idaho’s regulations for elk, mule deer, and antelope are also available and will be covered in our May issue.
+Idaho’s 2026 regulations for moose, bighorn sheep, and mountain goat are available.
+View a PDF copy of the regulations at idfg.idaho.gov/rules/moose-sheep-goat.
+Idaho publishes two-year regulations for moose, bighorn sheep, and mountain goat, meaning season dates and permit numbers are identical for two years.
+This is the second year of the two-year cycle.
+Idaho’s regulations for elk, deer, and antelope are also available and will be covered in May issue.

 Idaho Hunting Applications

-The controlled hunt application period is April 1-30.
+The controlled hunt application period is April 1 through 30.
 A maximum of two hunters may apply as a party for bighorn sheep, moose, or mountain goat.
-However, we do not recommend that non-residents apply as a party as the permit numbers are low and this may prevent your party from drawing.
-You can apply online starting April 1st by going to gooutdoorsidaho.com.
+However, we do not recommend that non-residents apply as a party, as the permit numbers are small and this may prevent your party from drawing.
+You can apply online starting April 1 by going to gooutdoorsidaho.com.
 Applications are also accepted over the phone by calling 800-554-8685.
-Additional charges will be assessed for online and phone applications, including a 3% surcharge of the total application amount plus a minimal transaction fee.
+Additional charges will be assessed for online and phone applications, including a 3% surcharge of the total application amount plus a minimum $3 fee.
 You may also apply at any hunting or fishing license vendor or Idaho Fish and Game office and avoid the 3% surcharge.
 Mail-in applications are not accepted for controlled hunt drawings.

-To withdraw or amend your submitted application, call the Idaho Department of Fish and Game at 208-334-3700.
+To withdraw or amend your submitted controlled hunt application, contact the Idaho Department of Fish and Game (IDFG) at 208-334-3700.
 Applications are withdrawn or amended on a case-by-case basis.

 Details of the Idaho Draw

 You can only apply for one species between bighorn sheep, mountain goat, and moose.
-If you apply for bighorn sheep, mountain goat, or moose, you may not apply for any other big game controlled hunts (like elk, deer, or pronghorn) unless the controlled hunt has a different application period.
-For all hunt choices listed on the application; however, everyone’s first choice is awarded before anyone’s second choice is considered.
+If you apply for bighorn sheep, mountain goat, or moose, you may not apply for controlled elk, deer, or antelope unless the unit you apply for has unlimited permits.
+In Idaho, you have two hunt choices listed on the application; however, everyone’s first choice is awarded before anyone’s second choice is considered.
 Simply put, your first choice is the only one that counts in regard to bighorn sheep, trophy bull moose, and mountain goat permits.
-In the controlled hunts with 10 or fewer permits, no more than one non-resident permit may be issued for that particular unit.
-In the controlled hunts with more than 10 permits, no more than 10% of the permits may be issued to non-residents.
-Non-residents are also not allowed to be more than 10% of the total number of controlled hunt permits issued statewide for each species.
+In controlled hunts with 10 or fewer permits, no more than one non-resident permit may be issued for that particular unit.
+In controlled hunts with more than 10 permits, no more than 10% of the permits may be issued to non-residents.
+Non-residents are also limited to no more than 10% of the total number of controlled hunt permits issued statewide for each species.

-If you draw a moose, bighorn sheep, or mountain goat permit, you must wait two years before applying again if you did not harvest.
-You may apply again if you only had one antlered moose and one antlerless moose in your lifetime, unless you draw a moose permit in the second drawing.
+If you draw a moose, bighorn sheep, or mountain goat permit, you must wait two years before applying again if you did not harvest one.
+You may harvest only one antlered moose and one antlerless moose in your lifetime, unless you draw a moose permit in the second drawing.
 You may harvest only one Rocky Mountain bighorn sheep and one California bighorn sheep in your lifetime.
 If you have harvested a mountain goat since 1977, you may not apply for another mountain goat permit.

-You may not apply for “5000” and “6000” series bighorn sheep hunts on the same application or in the same year on separate applications.
-Draw results can be found in mid-May by logging in to your account at gooutdoorsidaho.com.
+You may not apply for “6000” and “7000” series bighorn sheep hunts on the same application in the same year as other applications.
+Draw results can be found in mid-May by logging into your account at gooutdoorsidaho.com.

 Idaho Hunting Fees

-Upon submission of your application, you will be charged the entire permit, license, and application fees.
+Upon submission of your application, you will be charged the entirety of the combined permit, license, and application fees.
 Only the $2,626.75 permit fee will be refunded if unsuccessful.
-Hunting license fees ($195) and application fees ($45.75) will not be refunded if you do not draw.
+Hunting licenses ($195) and application fees ($45.75) will not be refunded if you do not draw.
 Application processing fees will not be refunded.
-Fees must be paid for by Visa, MasterCard, or Discover.
+Fees must be paid with a Visa, MasterCard, or Discover.

 Hunter Requirements